rust-lang/blog.rust-lang.org/content/inside-rust/stage0-redesign/index.md

 ## Doesn't this just shift `cfg(bootstrap)` from library code to compiler code? {#faqs-shift-cfg-bootstrap}

 Not quite. `cfg(bootstrap)` usage in standard library code for using new intrinsics / lang items (as in the current bootstrap sequence) is much more common than potential `cfg(bootstrap)` usage in compiler code for experimenting with unstable library features (as in the redesigned bootstrap sequence).
-This is because the standard library need to depend on compiler-provided lang items and intrinsics, but the compiler does not (need to) depend on standard library implementation details.
+This is because the standard library must be changed for new compiler-provided lang items and intrinsics, but the compiler does not (need to) depend on recently added standard library APIs.

-Additionally, the compiler only needs to add `cfg(bootstrap)` for unstable library features *not yet on beta*.
-By our count, the compiler has not used a feature added that recently since before 1.61.
+Additionally, the compiler only needs to add `cfg(bootstrap)` for anything in the standard library that has changed its unstable API and which is used in the compiler.

 > *Example: Implementing a trait solving feature which requires adding core lang items*
 >